A Taste of Na’vi Grammar

 Fo p‹am›ähem.
 They arrived.

 Na’vi makes another distinction in the future tense: intent.
-If the speaker wishes to say that they have a definite intent to bring about a state of affairs, slightly different future forms with an s are used.
+If the speaker wishes to say that they have an intention to bring about a future state of affairs, rather than a prediction about said future affairs, then slightly different future forms with an s are used.

 In addition to the tense infixes there are aspect infixes.
 Verb aspect will be unfamilar to most readers, but has to do with how an action is presented in relation to other events.
 The imperfective aspect is used to describe an action that is ongoing, while the perfect presents an act as a complete whole.
 Typically, the imperfective, ‹er›, sets the background scene in a narrative, and the perfective, ‹ol›, presents snapshots of events taking place against that background.
 Na’vi is much more likely to mark aspect than tense.